KJanzon/Project-CNN/README.md

 - model_1.ypynb : The starting point model
 - model_optimized_ypnb: The optimized model
 - transfer_learning_winner.ipynb: using VGG16 to predict the data set
+- Deploy_gradio.ipynb: notebook to deploy the model to a website by using gradio

 ## Installation